shitijseth/Instant-Credit-Card-Approval/README.md

 3. ensembling.ipynb- Code for algorithm comparison and ensembling using Voting Classifier
 4. credit_data_load.ipynb- Code for reading in data from Excel file
 5. credit_card_ANN.ipynb- Artificial Neural Networks implementation on Credit Card Applications data
+6. ccdgui.ipynb- GUI developed using Tkinter to visualize